nelson-lang/nelson/DEVELOPMENT.md

         brew install boost
         brew install libxml2
         brew install cmake
+        ```
+    - Install LAPACKE
+    By default easier way is to build and install reference LAPACK library (https://github.com/Reference-LAPACK/lapack-release).
+    LAPACKE prebuild is available for macos Sierra in nelson-thirdparty-macosx git repository.
+    You can also use optimized CPU version with OpenBLAS
+        ```bash
         brew install homebrew/science/openblas
         ```

     - Qt 5.6 or more
     You can install from Qt.io or brew
     Current brew version does not package Qt help assistant